Tag Archives: Brett Snyder

 Chicago/O’Hare to London (Heathrow), England, on United

-Chicago/O’Hare to Milan (Malpensa), Italy, on United
+Chicago/O’Hare to Milan (Malpensa), Italy, on United (seasonal, runs until early December)

 Chicago/O’Hare to Munich, Germany, on United

-Chicago/O’Hare to Reykjavik, Iceland, on United (seasonal)
+Chicago/O’Hare to Reykjavik, Iceland, on Icelandair and United (seasonal)

-Chicago/O’Hare to Rome, Italy, on United (seasonal)
+Chicago/O’Hare to Rome, Italy, on ITA and United (both seasonal)

 Chicago/O’Hare to Shannon, Ireland, on United (seasonal)

-Chicago/O’Hare to Venice, Italy, on American (seasonal, begins June 5, 2024)
+Chicago/O’Hare to Venice, Italy, on American (seasonal, began June 5, 2024)

 Chicago/O’Hare to Warsaw, Poland, on LOT